 Braille is a necessary tool especially among young children.
 It helps children develop skills in grammar and punctuation.
 Studies have shown that people who are braille literate are more likely to be employed than those people who rely on voice synthesizers alone.
 Braille like print enables one to jot down a phone number, prepare a shopping list, take notes, file materials, label clothes, label cans of food, they can play cards games like bridge and even scrabble.
 Blind Service Association offers private Braille classes to blind and visually impaired adults and children.
-Contact Sally Cooper(email) or call 312-236-0808 to sign up for classes.
+Contact Brian Oleszczuk(email) or call 312-236-0808 to sign up for classes.

 For people seeking enhanced awareness and skillfulness in the use of computers and

 adaptive devices, Blind Service Association has created a membership club called

 Adaptive Technology Users' Network Exchange (A-Tunes).
 An annual membership costs $10.

 Members receive a copy of the quarterly newsletter Computer Awareness News, which